 If you have lost a tooth or have a tooth that is failing, you need to replace that tooth right away.
 Although there are several options available, none offer the permanent, worry-free solution a dental implant does.
-Single tooth replacements in Owasso, OK, are used to replace the root of a missing tooth and then a custom-made crown is created to replace the tooth itself.
+Single tooth replacements in Owasso, OK, are used to replace the root of a missing tooth and then a connector (abutment) is custom fabricated for the correct esthetic and functional position for the final crown to replace the tooth itself.

 Even though you cannot see your missing tooth, the fact that it is gone has the potential to affect your smile.
 Neglecting to replace a lost tooth can lead to a variety of problems, including periodontal disease (gum disease), tooth decay, movement of your other teeth and bone loss.